“You’re going to Disney!” Local kid’s wish granted

 FAYETTEVILLE, Ark.
-(KFTA) — A local kid gets his wish of going to Disney World granted, and FOX 24 was there to capture the moment!
+(KNWA) — A local kid gets his wish of going to Disney World granted, and KNWA was there to capture the moment!

 On January 4, four-year-old Jacob Daniels found out he was going to see his favorite Disney character — Mickey.